About Rule Breakers

 Bill Guttentag won an Academy Award for the documentary Twin Towers (Universal, 2003).
 He has also received a second Oscar, three additional Oscar nominations, a Peabody Award, three Emmy Awards, three additional Emmy nominations, two Writers Guild Award nominations, a Producers Guild Award nomination, and a Robert Kennedy Journalism Award.
 His films have been selected for Sundance three times, Telluride twice, Tribeca five times, and have won awards at numerous American and international film festivals.
 They have received a number of special screenings including at the Museum of Modern Art, Council on Foreign Relations, the Harvard Kennedy School, and the White House.

-He is currently in post-production on Rule Breakers, a dramatic feature he directed and co-wrote, based on the true story of the Afghan Girls Robotics Team.
+He recently completed Rule Breakers, a dramatic feature he directed and co-wrote, based on the true story of the Afghan Girls Robotics Team.
 The film stars Nikohl Boosheri, Ali Fazal, and Phoebe Waller-Bridge.
 Bill Guttentag partnered with Richard Linklater on That Animal Rescue Show, on which they were executive producers and directors.
 The 10-part series aired on Paramount+ (2020).
 An episode from the series was part of the selection of the 2020 Telluride Film Festival.

 His film Only the Dead See the End of War (HBO), premiered theatrically at the 2015 Telluride Film Festival.
 He won an AACTA Award (Australian Academy Award) for best directing for a documentary, and a Walkley Award (Australian Pulitzer) for the film.
 The film was nominated for an Emmy.
 Bill Guttentag created, executive produced, and directed the NBC series Crime & Punishment, which ran for three seasons (2002-2004).
 The series was part of the Law & Order family of shows, and was created with Dick Wolf, who was also an executive producer.
 Over the series’ run, nearly every show was in the Nielsen top 20.